alanluk2226/3810SEF/README.md

 In the login page, you can login if you already registered.
 Click create one here to do the registration.
-Firstly, input the username(3-30 characters)
+-Firstly, input the username(3-30 characters)
-Next, input your email with @
+-Next, input your email with @
-After that, input your password(min 6characters) for security reasons Then, input your password again to comfirm the password is same Finally, click the create account.
+-After that, input your password(min 6characters) for security reasons -Then, input your password again to comfirm the password is same -Finally, click the create account.

 -Logout button is a button to end an authericated session